outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- cancer treatment with organ damage
 		- this will involve smaller amounts of gentler but powerful anti-cancer substances
 			- 'cancer treatment with organ damage' diet:
-				- pomegranate/berries/grapes/apples/tomatoes/onions/citrus fruit for the quercetin which inhibits IGF-1, mangos, as well as probiotics/kefir, wheat grass, brussel sprouts, broccoli sprouts, broccoli, mushrooms (medicinal mushrooms and also white button mushrooms), walnuts/almonds/macadamia nuts, flax seeds, coconut, modified citrus pectin, hibiscus, turmeric, and ashwagandha
+				- carrots/turmeric/grapes/broccoli/chamomile to inhibit PD-L1, pomegranate/berries/grapes/apples/tomatoes/onions/citrus fruit for the quercetin which inhibits IGF-1, mangos, as well as probiotics/kefir, wheat grass, brussel sprouts, broccoli sprouts, mushrooms (medicinal mushrooms and also white button mushrooms), walnuts/almonds/macadamia nuts, flax seeds, coconut, modified citrus pectin, hibiscus, and ashwagandha
 				- turmeric isnt always good for every cancer type, so brain cancer patients will want to be careful with that, same with melatonin, it may help or hurt different cancer types
 				- coffee/green tea are useful for reducing brain cancer, so even if you have organ damage, small amounts of these may be worth it if your system can handle it
 				- also make sure you take an antacid (I use baking soda/potassium bicarbonate and calcium carbonate/citrate) - unless you have alkalosis or another medical condition like that